On this page

 Key factors to consider

-If a trust employs people, the trustee will have responsibilities, including employee payroll tax and PAYG (including reporting and paying tax on fringe benefits) and superannuation payments for any eligible employees.
+- If a trust employs people, the trustee will have responsibilities, such as employee payroll tax and PAYG (including reporting and paying tax on fringe benefits) and superannuation payments for any eligible employees.

 Winding up a trust

-If you are considering using this structure, you will need to carefully consider the relevance of any tax savings and the potential difficulties involved in winding up.
+- If you're considering using this structure, you'll need to carefully consider the relevance of any tax savings and the potential difficulties involved in winding up.

 Register as a trust

-After considering the pros and cons, if you decide that starting a trust is right for you, you will need to:
+After considering the pros and cons, if you decide that starting a trust is the right choice, you'll need to:

-- decide if you want to register your business name - this is only needed if you are using a name other than your personal name
+- decide if you want to register your business name – this is only needed if you're using a name other than your personal name

 - register a business name